Sign in

 1const LoginPage = () => { 2 // ... form setup 3 const error = useSelector(state => state.auth.error); 4 5 return ( 6 <div className="login-page"> 7 {/* ... form code */} 8 {error && <p className="error-message">{error}</p>} 9 </div> 10 ); 11};

 Local storage is a web storage that allows JavaScript sites and apps to store and access data right in the browser with no expiration date.
-This means that the data stored in the browser will persist even after the browser window is closed.
+This means the data stored in the browser will persist even after the browser window is closed.
 Here's an example of storing the authentication token in local storage:

 1export const loginUser = credentials => async dispatch => { 2 try { 3 const response = await authenticationService.login(credentials); 4 dispatch(loginSuccess(response.data)); 5 localStorage.setItem('token', response.data.token); // Storing the token 6 } catch (error) { 7 dispatch(loginFailed(error.message)); 8 } 9};